RohitDhankar/learn-flask/mongo_all/mongo_docker.md

-##### Following the Digital Ocean Tute - intentionally not creating the Project in the default -- /var/www/ - DIR , but a dummy DIR i the Current Working DIR -- /var_dummy/www_dummy/
+##### Following the Digital Ocean Tute - intentionally not creating the Project in the default -- /var/www/ - DIR , but a dummy DIR in the Current Working DIR -- /var_dummy/www_dummy/

 - Partial Source -- https://www.digitalocean.com/community/tutorials/how-to-build-and-deploy-a-flask-application-using-docker-on-ubuntu-18-04